 Employment Outlook and Salary Info

-The U.S. Bureau of Labor Statistics (BLS) predicts that employment for private detectives and investigators positions will increase 5% from 2014-2024, which is about average.
+The U.S. Bureau of Labor Statistics (BLS) predicts that employment for private detectives and investigators positions will increase 8% from 2018-2028, which is faster than average.
 Those with related job experience and computer skills should have the best job prospects.
-Detectives and criminal investigators earned a median annual salary of $77,210 in May 2015.
+Detectives and criminal investigators earned a median annual salary of $81,920 in May 2018.

-Employment for police and detectives is predicted to grow 4% between 2014 and 2024, which is slower than the average for all occupations.
-First-line supervisors of police and detectives earned a median annual wage of $82,090 as of May 2015.
+Employment for police and detectives is predicted to grow 5% between 2018 and 2028, which is as fast as average for all occupations.
+First-line supervisors of police and detectives earned a median annual wage of $89,030 as of May 2018.

 Students who are interested in gaining an advanced degree in administration of justice and security might consider a doctoral degree program in the criminal justice field.
 Some examples of these include a Doctor of Philosophy (Ph.D.) in Criminal Justice or a Ph.D. in Business Administration and Criminal Justice.
 These degree programs usually take at least five years to complete and provide students with the opportunity to focus their studies on a particular area of interest in the field.
 They usually prepare students for careers in research or academia.